 Ahh, Croatia, one of my favorite destinations….food and drink, one of my favorite things to talk about!
 Guess what?!
-It’s all in one post!
+It’s all in this Croatian Food Guide!
 How exciting is that?!
 I want to give you a full in-depth look at everything you should eat and drink when you are in Croatia.
 Trust me, bring some stretchy pants because you will need them on this food tour of beautiful Croatia!

 The one thing I loved about all of the food in Croatia was that it was all fresh.
 Everything I ate tasted as fresh as you can get and it was oh so good.
 I honestly felt like I was on a cleanse when I was there and as soon as I got back to the States the food just wasn’t as good.

 Before we get started, let’s get acquainted with some of the dialogue that will help you on your food tour.

 Cheers!→ Zivjeli→ “Zheevyelee”

 Beer→ Pivo→ “Pee-vho”

 All of the food I had in Croatia was simply amazing, but there were definitely some dishes that stood out more than others.
 The following are definitely items you should try, but obviously eat whatever looks good to you while visiting.
 Eating local food is definitely one of the best ways to submerge yourself into the culture of a new country.

 Oh my goodness!
 Greek salads are one of my favorite salads ever, but the ones I had while in Croatia were the absolute BEST I have ever had.
 The feta was so good, so rich and creamy and the vegetables were always so fresh.
 This is also such an easy dish to make!
 All that is in it is cucumber, tomato, red bell pepper, onion, olives, and feta.
 Then top it off with some red wine vinegar and lemon juice if you want.
 So easy, so yummy.
 I literally had at least one of these salads every single day on my trip.